dudethatbe/frame-bot/README.md

 * `scale_height`
   * scaled height of images

-As you can see from these properties you can see that you can arbitrarily choose sections of a video to capture images from, and they are all scaled to be the same height and width.
-Now that you have a config file, edit the ```package.json``` file after finding the ```make-frames``` script.
+From these properties, you can arbitrarily choose sections of a video to capture images from, and scale them to use the same dimensions.
+In the config file, edit the ```package.json``` file after finding the ```make-frames``` script.
 Set a ```NODE_ENV=gumby``` to configure this script to use the config file you just created.
-Then look for the ```-i``` argument and change the referenced file path relative to your cloned repository.
+Then look for the ```-i``` argument and supply the input folder.
 For example:
 ```
 "scripts": {
   "make-frames": "NODE_ENV=gumby DEBUG=makeframe_service node ./bin/make_frames.js -s -m -i /mnt/d/cool_videos/gumby_season_1 -o ./dump"
 }
 ```
-The most important part is the ```-o dump``` argument for the script.
-This will create a directory called dump and save all of the images there.
-From our earlier example, if the script worked as expected then you would have a file/folder structure demonstrated below:
+The last part is the ```-o dump``` argument.
+After you create the folder, all of the images will be saved there.
+From our earlier example, you would have a file/folder structure demonstrated below:
 ```
 $ ls ./dump/Gumby\ -\ The\ Gumby\ League-Qq2BDoBNWPc/
 'Gumby - The Gumby League-Qq2BDoBNWPc0001.png'  'Gumby - The Gumby League-Qq2BDoBNWPc0005.png'